Istanbul – The Mystery of the East and the Practicality of the West.

 A visit to Istanbul without experiencing a Turkish bath would be unthinkable, I chose a spa at one of the nearby hotels which offered private rooms to experience this ancient Turkish tradition.
 There are many communal bath houses all over Istanbul but if you prefer some privacy then it is probably best to book into one of the many hotel spas.
 Copious amounts of water are ladled over you on a heated marble slab, lots of soapy foam and scrubbing and 45 minutes later I was done – it was actually quite an enjoyable experience and I certainly felt very clean afterwards – they even washed my hair!

-Shopping in Istanbul is fabulous, you can find anything you might be looking for from designer stores in ultra-modern shopping centres to souvenirs in historical covered bazaars.
+Shopping in Istanbul is fabulous, you can find anything you might be looking for from designer stores in ultra-modern shopping centers to souvenirs in historical covered bazaars.
 Probably the best place to shop is in and around the spice market near the Galata Bridge, where there are both interesting products and reasonable prices.However as vibrant as it is during the day Istanbul is every bit as vivacious at night.
 Music seems to pour from every street and the numerous bars and restaurants set up street tables where you can sit and enjoy all the city has to offer.
 Sitting with a cold glass of Turkish beer and a plate of fresh almonds is heavenly.
 Street musicians are everywhere playing traditional Turkish music; the whole atmosphere is completely intoxicating.

 During my stay I flew south for four days to visit the beach resort of Marmaris on the Turkish Riviera.
 Marmaris is breathtakingly beautiful, it is set in a bay surrounded by pine-forested hills and turquoise waters.
-As it is just an hour’s flying time from Istanbul you can easily enjoy a two-centre holiday, giving a welcome break from the hustle and bustle of Istanbul.
+As it is just an hour’s flying time from Istanbul you can easily enjoy a two-center holiday, giving a welcome break from the hustle and bustle of Istanbul.
 Booking offices can be found in Taksim Square at the top of Istiklal Avenue or you can book online using websites like Fare compare or Skyscanner.
 For a little over 1,000 Baht each way you can book your flight.

 Before you go you should check with your bank that your debit card will allow you to withdraw money whilst you are in Turkey.
 Although I was assured by three banks in Pattaya that my card would work, it didn’t, and I had to ring Bangkok to get it cleared for overseas transactions.